Southern Cornbread Dressing Recipe

-I love this cornbread dressing recipe because of the dominate rubbed-sage flavor.
+I love this cornbread dressing recipe because of the dominant rubbed-sage flavor.
 The parsley flakes and thyme also make this dressing a savory dish that will keep you going back for seconds!
 I recommend making the dressing a day before you want to eat it so that the flavors develop better.
-I rarely freeze my food, so I wouldn't know if the cornbread dressing freezes well.
+I rarely freeze my food, so I wouldn't know if this dressing freezes well.

 - Black pepper

-- Prepare cornbread according to its package, and let bake for 25 minutes, or until golden brown.
-When done, take out of oven and let cool.
+- Prepare the cornbread according to its package, and let it bake for 25 minutes or until golden brown.
+When the bread is done, take it out of the oven and let it cool.

 - In the meantime, melt 1 stick of butter in a medium-sized saute pan.
-Add chopped onions and celery.
-Continue to saute vegetables for 3 minutes.
+Add the chopped onions and celery.
+Continue to saute the vegetables for 3 minutes.

-- In a large mixing bowl, crumble cornbread into pieces.
-Add sauteed onion & celery to the crumbled cornbread and mix well.
+- In a large mixing bowl, crumble the cornbread into pieces.
+Add the sauteed onion and celery to the crumbled cornbread and mix well.

-- Add parsley flakes to cornbread mixture and mix well.
+- Add parsley flakes to the cornbread mixture and mix well.

-- Pour chicken broth into cornbread mixture to soften it.
-Add salt & pepper for seasoning.
+- Pour chicken broth into the cornbread mixture to soften it.
+Add salt and pepper for seasoning.

-- Pour cornbread mixture into a glass pan.
-Let bake at 300 degrees for 20 minutes, or until slightly firm.
+- Pour the cornbread mixture into a glass pan.
+Bake at 350ºF for 20 minutes or until slightly firm.